RohanJoshi28/LitReel-Project/README.md

 - **Error Handling:** When users visit a path that doesn't exist, they see a friendly error page instead of a generic browser error.
 Many features like the upload book feature, RAG feature, and text to speech feature are wrapped in try/catch blocks that display user-friendly error messages.
 Additionally, I added a rate limit of one book getting processed at a time.

 ## Evaluation
+A transformer model was trained to predict emotional arousal from literature datasets like "Cr4-NarrEmote" and "Automatic Emotion Modelling in Written Stories" in order to assist in selecting emotionally charged passages for compelling short-form content.
+The Cr4-NarrEmote dataset contains roughly 1.1 million tokens (attached in this repository in [ML_training/data/cr4](ML_training/data/cr4)) while the Automatic Emotion Modelling in Written Stories dataset contains roughly 250k tokens (attached in this repository in [ML_training/data/alm](ML_training/data/alm)).

 - Qualitatively, the micro-lessons that Gemini come up with are engaging and relevant to the book.
 Without prompt engineering, the lessons were significantly less engaging.
 Example micro-lesson from the book "Sapiens":

 [![image](https://github.com/RohanJoshi28/LitReel-Project/blob/main/example_slideshow.png)](https://github.com/RohanJoshi28/LitReel-Project/blob/main/example_slideshow.png)